VESPo: Verified Evaluation of Secret Polynomials: Fully private, dynamic and ciphered polynomial evaluation

-To observe the effect of the chosen homomorphic systems (Paillier and the pairing), we ran the experiments, on a single core of an intel Gold 6126 \@ 2.6GHz for the Client and Horner computations and on one or four cores for the Server, with a RSA modulus size of $2048$ bits.
+To observe the effect of the chosen homomorphic systems (Paillier with an RSA modulus size of $2048$ bits and the pairing), we ran the experiments, on a single core of an intel Gold 6126 \@ 2.6GHz for the Client and Horner computations and on one or four cores for the Server (the parallelization of the prefix-like Server part of~\cref{alg:veval} is given in~\cref{app:parprefix}).
 In~\cref{tab:lintests}, we thus compare the Server time to the Client time of our protocol, to that of a simple (witness) polynomial evaluation (Horner-like) in this group and of an unciphered static polynomial evaluation with a SNARK (a ciphered evaluation with these SNARK would require to arithmetize the Homomorphic cryptosystem and seems still out of reach).

 First of all, of course, the Server time, using homomorphic arithmetic, can be several orders of magnitude slower than the simple polynomial evaluation, while indeed being clearly linear.
 Second, for the protocol itself, we see that both homomorphic evaluations of the Server are quite similar, even if the Paillier cryptosystem is more expensive for large modulus.
-Then, on the Client side and for the considered degrees, the dominant computation is that of a single Paillier's deciphering (and that the only part non-constant in the degree is by far the most negligible).
-Third our Client is even faster than an unciphered one (we use less pairings than \texttt{libsnark}) and for a large enough degree, we can observe the logarithmic Client time to win over the linear time pure polynomial evaluation.
-Also, our ciphered server slowdown remains within a factor close to four (or only two without Paillier) when compared to the static and unciphered one.
+Then, on the Client side and for the considered degrees, the dominant computation is that of a single Paillier's deciphering (and that the only part in practice potentially non-constant in the degree is by far the most negligible).
+Third our Client is even faster than an unciphered one (we use less pairings than \texttt{libsnark}) and for a large enough degree, we can observe the Client time to win over the linear time pure polynomial evaluation.
+Also, our ciphered Server slowdown remains within a factor close to four (or only two without Paillier) when compared to the static and unciphered one.